nextcloud/documentation/admin_manual/enterprise_file_management/files_drop.rst

 On your Personal page you should now see a URL for your upload directory.
 Share this URL with anyone you want to allow uploads to your File Drop folder.
 Note that the maximum upload size in this example is 512MB.
-(The default ownCloud upload file size limit is 512MB.
+(The default Nextcloud upload file size limit is 512MB.
 See :doc:`../configuration_files/big_file_upload_configuration` to learn how to customize this.)